PrajeetSingh/MySQLGitHubNotes/Replication - Position based.md

   MASTER_LOG_POS=123;                     -- Position from xtrabackup_binlog_info
 ```

-* Start replication on Replica and check status
+* Start replication on Replica and check the status

 ```sql
 start replica;